OscarMURA/infra-ecommerce-microservice-backend-app/infra/digitalocean-vm/README.md

 ## Files

 - `cloud-init.yaml`: cloud-init template executed on first boot.
-Installs Docker Engine, Compose plugin, Python 3 and other utilities.
+Installs Docker Engine, Compose plugin, OpenJDK 17, Python 3 and other utilities.
 It creates the `jenkins` user with sudo access and password authentication enabled.
 - `create-do-droplet.sh`: helper to create a droplet using the template above.
 - `delete-do-droplet.sh`: helper to destroy a droplet either by name or droplet ID.